graphql/graphql-wg/rfcs/ClientControlledNullability.md

 ## ✅ RFC Goals

 - Non-nullable syntax that is based off of syntax that developers will already be familiar with
-- Nullable syntax that is based off of syntax that developers will already be familiar with
 - Enable GraphQL client code generation tools to generate more ergonomic types

 ## 🚫 RFC Non-goals